With miles of spectacular coastline, woodland trails, riverside rambles and rolling countryside, South Devon has a myriad of stunning...

 Take a look at our dedicated guide to walking from Salcombe to Gara Rock.

-Dartmouth and Kingswear have the distinction of being on both the South West Coast Path and the Dart Valley Trail, two wonderful walking routes that every keen hiker has to try.
+Dartmouth and Kingswear have the distinction of being on both the South West Coast Path and The Dart Valley Trail, two wonderful walking routes that every keen hiker has to try.
 From Dartmouth you can walk directly to Dittisham through the beautiful Raleigh Estate.
-Stop at the Ferry Boat Inn or Anchorstone Café before hopping over the river to Greenway.
-Explore the former home and gardens of Dame Agatha Christie, now run by the National Trust, or make your way along the valley back to Kingswear.
+Stop at the Ferry Boat Inn or Anchorstone Café before hopping over the river to National Trust property of Greenway.
+Spend a little time exploring the former home and gardens of Dame Agatha Christie, or make your way along the valley back to Kingswear.

 This is one of the best-loved of all South Devon walks, not least as it takes in the estate that Dame Agatha called ‘the loveliest place on earth’.